Italy, France: Travel strikes planned for July and beyond

 It is not yet clear whether further strike action will take place in the coming weeks.

-Paris airports could be hit by strike action ahead of the Olympic Games, as unions have called a walkout on 17 July - just 10 days before the sporting event begins.
+Paris airports were threatened by strike action ahead of the Olympic Games, with unions calling a walkout on 17 July - just 10 days before the sporting event begins.

-It could cause delays in baggage handling and check-in at both Roissy-Charles de Gaulle and Orly airports just the day before thousands of athletes are set to arrive.

 Could strikes hit the Paris Olympics?